johnnovak/gridmonger/sphinx-docs/source/preferences.rst

-**YUBN diagonal movement** enables moving the cursor in the intercardinal directions via the YUBN keys in addition to the numeric keypad (see :ref:`moving-around:YUBN diagonal movement`).
+**YUBN diagonal movement** enables moving the cursor in the intercardinal directions via the YUBN keys in addition to the numeric keypad (see :ref:`moving-around:Diagonal movement`).

 **Walk mode Left/Right keys** controls whether the left and right cursor keys perform strafing or turning in :ref:`moving-around:Walk mode`.
 This is especially useful on keyboards without a numeric keypad.
+This only controls the behaviour of the regular cursor keys---the cursor keys on the keypad are unaffected by this setting.